GregWaters/Golem/docs/attributes.md

 And will throw an error if they do not meet these requirements.

-If a function **does** meet these requirements, the compiler can do a few valuable things:
+If a function **does** meet these requirements, the compiler is allowed to do a few valuable things:
 - Assume that subsequent calls to the function with the same parameters are equal
 - Replace a value in the generated machine code with the result of the evaluation
+- Evaluate the function at compile-time

 ```python
 @pure